 Although the exact numbers vary from one rating system variation to another, the above pattern is the same for every rating system.
 Simply put, there is a home field advantage in Division I women's soccer; and the advantage affects results in a significant number of games.
 This, of course, is not surprising.

 WHAT IS THE EXTENT OF HOME FIELD ADVANTAGE?

-When I test a series of HAN Correction amounts for a rating system, the results converge on a particular value of matching upward and downward corrections at which teams’ performances, as corrected game by game based on game location, match their ratings in closely rated games.
-For corrections of lesser amounts, home teams still outperform and away teams under-perform their ratings; and for Adjustments of greater amounts, home teams under-perform and away teams outperform their ratings.
+When I test a series of HAN correction amounts for a rating system, the results converge on a particular value of matching upward and downward corrections at which teams’ performances, as corrected game by game based on game location, match their ratings in closely rated games.
+For corrections of lesser amounts, home teams still outperform and away teams under-perform their ratings; and for corrections of greater amounts, home teams under-perform and away teams outperform their ratings.